RobertARandolph/AdmiralBumbleBee.com/_posts/2019-04-12-Writing-music-in-Live.md

 Browsing is somewhat problematic as well.
 Given that you know you want an audio loop of an [amen break](https://en.wikipedia.org/wiki/Amen_break), where would you find it?
 It could potentially be in every single category listed above!
 Best of luck, and I hope your library is very well organized.

 Previews of samples are simple.
 You hear a sound.
 Live can attempt to warp the sample to the project tempo, or play it back "raw" without any warping.
-There is a small waveform of the preview that is non-interactive.
+There is a small waveform of the preview that is non-interactive. (edit: I have been informed that you should be able to click on the overview to listen from a specific time.
+For some reason that isn't working for me, but it should apparently.)

 ## Synthesizers